aijose/CarND-Advanced-Lane-Lines/project_report.md

 lines to be present.
 This is based on the assumption that the position of the lane lines with respect to the vehicle camera does not change much.
 A quadrilateral region was selected and all edges outside this region were blanked out.
-The resultant image is shown below:
+The resultant images are shown below:

 <p align="center">
 <img src="report_images/edges.png" width="45%" alt>
 <img src="report_images/masked_image.png" width="45%" alt>
 </p>
 <p align="center">
-<em> Thresholded (left) and masked image (right) obtained applying color transforms and gradients </em>
+<em> Thresholded (left) and masked image (right) obtained by applying color transforms and gradients </em>
 </p>

 The code for this section can be found in functions `edge_thresholds()` and